genefever/bingle/README.md

 Bingle is a Google Chrome extension that allows users to quickly access relevant Wikipedia information about some text on a website.

+This project was developed jointly by Gene Horecka, Mony Chhen, Shubha Sundar, and Sushma Ponna for the University of Illinois at Urbana-Champaign's CS410: Text Information Systems (Fall 2021).

 ---

 ## Usage